spack/spack-tutorial/tutorial_packaging.rst

    :language: python
    :emphasize-lines: 14

-We'll need to uninstall the package so we can re-run it with tests enabled:
+Installing again we can see we've fixed the problem.

 .. literalinclude:: outputs/packaging/install-mpileaks-6.out
    :language: console